Classification Under Strategic Self-Selection: Problem setup

 \paragraph{Learning under self-selection.} Since the goal of screening is to reduce the load on testing, screening needs to be accurate on the pool of \emph{applicants}---not on the entire population of candidates.
 For a given classifier $f$, denote by $p^f$ its induced distribution over applicants, defined as:

 where $A{=}\int \!a^* p(x,y) \d x \d y$ is the normalizing constant.
-In other words, the probability of sampling a candidate from $p^f$ remains proportional to $p$ (with respect to all applicants) if she selects to apply, and is zero if she does not.
+In other words, the probability of sampling a candidate from $p^f$ remains proportional to $p$ (with respect to all applicants) if the applicant applies, and zero otherwise.
 We refer to $p^f$ as the \emph{self-selective distribution} induced by $f$ (Fig.~\ref{fig:dists}).
 Given this, the goal in learning is to minimize predictive error on this induced applicant distribution: \squeeze

 where $F$ is some chosen model class (e.g., linear classifiers or neural networks). \todo{maybe say we focus on linear - depending on final analytic results, and what we end up doing in the experiments} Note that in Eq.~\eqref{eq:objective_induced}, both the loss \emph{and} the distribution in the expectation depend on the optimized $f$, making it an instance of learning under \emph{decision-dependent distribution shift} \citep{drusvyatskiy2022stochastic}.
 Our goals will be to devise a method for optimizing Eq.~\eqref{eq:objective_induced} effectively, and to study the effects of different learning approaches on application outcomes. \squeeze